HussainAther/neuroscience/moviecube/MoviePlayer/readme.txt

 Basic utility functions that construct 3-D (intensity) and 4-D (RGB) movie arrays from your intensity images and movies are included.
-See "mplay_demo" for demonstrations of its use.
+See 'mplay_demo' for demonstrations of its use.